SimpanEU/mimic_service/src/mimic/ReadMe.txt

 Release Notes:

+Version 0.5:
+- Fixed problem with blank responses.
+- Corrected problem when not specifying a value.
+- Fixed problem learning a longer path.
+- More informative responses than just OK.
+- Click on link in ViewRequests list to view response.
+- Specify the mime type in a drop-down instead of auto detecting.

 Version 0.4:
 - Fix problem when trying to unlearn a repeated request.
 - Change relearn into RelearnResponse and add AddResponse.